 Achieving Universal Electricity Access

 The United Nations Sustainable Development Goal (UN SDG) 7 aims to “ensure access to affordable, reliable, sustainable, and modern energy for all” in less than a decade.
 Despite significant progress in recent years, the world is falling short of meeting the global electricity targets set for 2030 (SDG 7.1).
-By combining high-resolution data and economic modelling, this dashboard presents tools that allows the identification of electricity-deficit areas and understanding the multifaceted effects of pursuing electrification together with an integrated policy push across the SDGs (SDG Push+).

 Why does electricity access matter?